HMuraja/recipe-book-v2/README.md

 ![Edit and Delete button and submit form](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/edit-delete-comment-my-recipe.png)

-These buttons can be used to edit the recipe, but if you are logged in as a different person than the author is, there will be an error message above this recipe stating that you won't be able to edit this recipe unless you are the author, if attempting to edit the recipe, will redirect the user back to the recipe page.
+These buttons can be used to edit the recipe, but if you aren't logged in as the author, there will be an error message above this recipe stating that only the author of this recipe can edit or delete the recipe.
+If attempring edit the recipe as as non-author, user will redirected back to the recipe page.

 ![Edit and Delete error](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/disabled-editing-buttons.png)

 ## Comment

-If the user wishes to leave acomment, they must login first and click on the recipe they want to view. on the bottom of the page there is a 'leave a comment'-form that the logged in user can leave.
-User has to only add the text they wish to post and press submit, if the submission is succesful the the recip page will refresh and the comment will appear on the top of the comment section.
-Each comment will have the username and time and date the comment was left on it.
-After posting a comment, the ser can't unfortunately delete or edit the comment any further, but they must contact the Admin in order to do this.
+If the user wishes to leave a comment, they must login first and click on the recipe they want to view.
+On the bottom of the page there is a 'Leave a comment'-form that the logged in user can fill.
+User has to add only the text they wish to post and press submit, if the submission is succesful the the recip page will refresh and the comment will appear on the top of the comment section.

+Each comment will have the commentors username, time and date of tghe comment added automatically.
+After posting a comment, the user can't unfortunately delete or edit the comment any further, but they must contact the Admin in order to do this.

 ![image of selected recipe card and animation](https://github.com/HMuraja/p4-recipe-book/blob/main/readme/images/features/edit-delete-comment-my-recipe.png)